Eric Snow: Personal life

 Snow is the younger brother of former linebacker Percy Snow, who also played at Michigan State University and played for both the Kansas City Chiefs and the Chicago Bears of the NFL.
 He married his college girlfriend, Deshawn in 1998, the two divorced in 2010.
 The couple have three sons: Jarren, Darius, and Eric Jr. With second wife Carrie he has sons Noah, Graceson and Brayden.

 While still playing in the NBA, Snow operated the Shoot for the Moon Foundation basketball camp for children in Canton.

 Snow wrote a book in 2010, “Leading High Performers: The Ultimate Guide to Being a Fast, Fluid and Flexible Leader”, with a foreword by former U.N.
 Ambassador Andrew Young.

-In 2012, he donated $1 million dollars to construct a YMCA in downtown Canton, which now bears his name.
+In 2012, he donated $1 million to construct a YMCA in downtown Canton, which now bears his name.

 His son Darius signed to play football with Michigan State and began his freshman year in 2020.
 He has been selected Academic All-Big Ten multiple times, but his playing on the football team has been limited by injuries.